mgmgwi/websocket/README.md

 # Websocket
-JSON RPC v2 Websocket Library
+JSON RPC v2 Websocket Library for Tendermint

 ## How to use